hashicorp/terraform-provider-aws/website/docs/r/auditmanager_account_registration.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - Unique identifier for the account registration.
-This is a comma-separated concatenation of AWS account ID and region.
+Since registration is applied per AWS region, this will be the active region name (ex. `us-east-1`).
 * `status` - Status of the account registration request.

 ## Import